 Site: https://olodum.com.br/

 Brazil’s most popular lighthouse is also a tourist attraction in Salvador.
-The 21-meter tower has this name because it is located on Praia de ItapuĂŁ.
+The 21-meter tower is named for its location on Praia de Itapuã.

 On this charming spot you can find an architectural conglomeration, including the Church and Monastery of Monte Serrat and the Farol of Monte Serrat.
 Here one can enjoy a beautiful sunset and try the Bahian cuisine.